0xChin/FaucetDiscordBot/README.md

     - You'll need to edit the following values:
         - `client.id` - Your discord bot's [user ID](https://techswift.org/2020/04/22/how-to-find-your-user-id-on-discord/).
         - `client.token` - Your discord bot's token.
-        - `privateKey` - The private key of the account that will be sending funds.
+        - `privateKey` - The private key of the account that will be sending funds. **Please be careful with the PK that you use, by my side, I've always done the tests with accounts that have funds only in testnets**
         - `networks.{network}.nodeUri` - The URI to the node providers.
         - `database` - All fields in this object are for the database connection.
 Note: You can create a local database by running `docker-compose up -d` thanks to the `docker-compose.yml` file
 4. Install packages.